 From the waterfall, I made my way to a seemingly random left turn along the main road to a 20 minute trip down a dirt road with something special at the end.
 Along the way, I passed by a two-for-one special on waterfalls.
 It was quite a bargain so I decided to make a stop.

-Two-tiered special of the day
+Two-tiered special of the daylower falls

 Back on the road, my phone somehow managed to find the correct turn-off from the highway.
 It was an interesting drive down a rocky road with nothing but more rocks on either side of the road. every crest of the hill promising something just beyond it.
 After 20-plus minutes of bouncing around, I came to a small farm by a lake.
 I could see two little turf houses and a couple of sheep grazing by it.
 Unfortunately, the sign informed me that I missed pancakes and coffee by about 2 days.
 Summer season was officially over so the residents have closed up shop for the year.
 Well, I’m here already so I might as well explore a little bit.